CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 This configures Cypress to interpret all relative URLs relative to the root of our local React app.

-Now, open the `cypress/integration` folder Cypress created, and see that there is an `examples` child folder under it.
-Delete the `examples` folder with its child test files.
-In its place, create a file `cypress/integration/smoke.spec.js` and add the following contents:
+Now, open the `cypress/integration` folder Cypress created.
+Create a file `smoke.spec.js` and add the following contents:

 ```js
 describe('Smoke Test', () => {